Date of birth8 December 1999 (age 22)

 In March 2017, James signed a first professional contract at the club which ran until the end of the 2018/19 campaign.
 He continued his good form in 2017/18, captaining the Under-18s to another FA Youth Cup triumph and being named Academy Player of the Season.

-James suffered an ankle injury on international duty over the summer of 2018 while on international duty, so had to wait until late September before making his Blues bow.
+James suffered an ankle injury on international duty over the summer of 2018, so had to wait until late September before making his Blues bow.
 He marked the occasion with a goal, too, superbly curling a 20-yarder in against Grimsby in a big Carabao Cup win.

 A week later he started in the Champions League as we defeated Lille in France, showing no signs of nerves on such a big stage, and demonstrating his attacking talents on the right as a wing-back.